endurantgames/cosmiclegends/src/classes/kid.md

 #### Kid Core Power Words

 Your Core Power Words are **Youthful** and **Exuberance**.
-You can spend 1 Might poitn to add one of those to a Power Stunt or Combo, or 2 Might to add both.
+You can spend 1 Might point to add one of those to a Power Stunt or Combo, or 2 Might to add both.
 :::::::::::::::::::::::::